Showing posts with label skincare. Show all posts

 Less is more.

 And ladies, don't wear too much makeup!
 Truth be told most of us lads don't like a face full of makeup.
 Natural beauty is far more attractive than a mask of makeup.
-Basically if we can nizagara tell you're wearing makeup you're probably wearing too much.
+Basically if we can prednisone tell you're wearing makeup you're probably wearing too much.
 Also, powder mineral makeups should be avoided as there is some evidence that the metal oxide particles can lodge in your lungs and potentially cause harm down the road.

 If you follow these basic guidelines there is no reason why you can't walk around with glowing, blemish-free skin your whole life like my Nonna!
 Who knows?
 Maybe one day someone may also say to you, "wow, I don't mean to be creepy but your skin is incredibly soft".